A Look at China's Reusable Super Rocket

 Development of China’s super heavy-lift rocket, known as the Long March 9 (LM-9), or ChangZheng-9 (长征九号/CZ-9) in Chinese, can be traced back to the early 2000s.
 Note, these were conceptual studies and were not officially endorsed by the Chinese leadership.
 They nonetheless illustrate that China has long had an interest in fielding a super-heavy lift rocket that would enable crewed lunar and potentially Martian missions.

-The earliest diagram we found dates from ~2006.
+The earliest diagram I found dates from ~2006.
 The LM-9 was conceptualized by the China Academy of Launch Vehicle Technology (CALT), an institute under the China Aerospace Science and Technology Corporation (CASC), the prime state-owned rocket contractor.

 This diagram suggested two design options for the LM-9.
 Both feature a single 9-meter diameter core with up to four strap-on boosters.
 The Option “A” design features four 3.35-meter diameter kerosene-fueled boosters, each powered by a single “YF-650” engine.
 The core stage is also kerosene-fueled and powered by another four “YF-650” engines.
 The upper stage is apparently hydrogen-fueled and propelled by two “YF-220” engines.